By David Joel Miller.

 Most people have an occasional night with poor sleep.
 That does not rise to the level of being a diagnosable illness.
 But if you have those nights often, you just might be having Insomnia Disorder.
-There are many connections between your physical health, mental health and biological functions.
+There are many connections between your physical health, mental health, and biological functions.
 Sleep is a very important one of these connections.

 Poor sleep can be a symptom of a mental or emotional disorder.

 Poor sleep often accompanies Major Depressive Disorder.
-People who are depressed either sleep way to much or they find it hard to sleep at all.
+People who are depressed either sleep way too much or they find it hard to sleep at all.
 High levels of anxiety, any of the anxiety disorders, may interfere with your ability to sleep.
 Low need for sleep can be a part of bipolar disorders.
 Lack of sleep now can also be a warning sign that an emotional problem is just around the next bend in the road of life.